insilentio/Docker/nextcloud/Readme.md

 ## Run
 Use `docker compose up -d` to run the application.
 Use `docker compose build --pull` to update the images.
+Then connect to the main container `docker exec -u 33 -it <containter-id> /bin/sh` (the -u option may need to be adapted to the correct number).
+Run the update command for nextcloud `./occ upgrade` (ideally you are already in the correct directory, otherwise change to `cd /var/www/html`.
+Done.

 ## Caveats
 Currently no healthcheck for the nextcloud container is implemented.
 Although something is described [here](https://github.com/nextcloud/docker/issues/676), this seems to be an uncertain solution.